 The Syrian Arab Army (SAA), Liwa al-Quds, the 5th Assault Corps, and the National Defense Forces (NDF) have resumed their push against ISIS east of the ancient city of Palmyra, aiming to take control over the village of Arak and the nearby Arak gas field.
 Government troops have advanced over 3 km northeast of Palmyra and entered a number of hills in the area north of Arak.
 With this advance, government forces are going to outflank ISIS units in the area of Arak and are going to set a fire control over this area.

 Pro-government forces, led by the Tiger Forces, continued their advance on the ISIS-held town of Maskkanah in the province of Aleppo.
 According to pro-government sources, 7 ISIS militants were killed and a vehicle destroyed in the recent clashes.

 The US-backed Syrian Democratic Forces (SDF) have isolated further the ISIS stronghold of Raqqah.
 SDF units have captured two main roads east and west of Raqqah and have continued their advance aiming to reach its vicinity from the northern and western directions.
 The only road from Raqqah under the control of ISIS is the road to the south.

 Summing up the recent developments, it becomes clear that in the nearest future the main competition will take place in the Syrian border area with Jordan and Iraq and in the countryside of Deir Ezzor.
 If the US-led coalition is able to prevent the Syrian government from re-establishing control in these areas, it will achieve a strategic victory that will impact dramatically the situation in post-war Syria.

-Posted by South Front on May 23, 2017, With 1026 Reads Filed under Military.
+Posted by South Front on May 23, 2017, With 1102 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.